patilurjit/Retrieval-Augmented-Generation/README.md

 ![RAG work flow](https://github.com/patilurjit/Retrieval-Augmented-Generation/blob/main/images/RAG%20Flow.jpg)

+For this project, [Human Nutrition: 2020 Edition](https://pressbooks.oer.hawaii.edu/humannutrition2/), a 1200 page text was used to provide context for user queries.
+The text was downloaded, preprocessed, and used to generate the embeddings for chunks of text which were then stored in a Vector database for faster retrieval.

 # Why are RAGs used?
 1. **Prevention of hallucinations**: Large language models (LLMs) are impressive, but they can sometimes produce incorrect yet seemingly accurate information.
 RAG pipelines mitigate this issue by supplying LLMs with factual data from retrieved sources, leading to more accurate outputs.
 Even if a RAG-generated answer appears incorrect, the retrieval process provides access to the original sources for verification.
 2. **Utilizing custom data**: While many base LLMs are trained on vast amounts of internet text, giving them strong language modeling capabilities, they often lack specific, detailed knowledge.
 RAG systems address this by incorporating domain-specific data, such as medical records or company documentation, enabling LLMs to generate customized and contextually relevant responses for specialized applications.